reconquest/shadowd/README.md

 shadowd [options] -C [-h <host>...] [-i <address>...]
 ```

-Afterwards, `cert.pem`, `private.key` and `public.key` will be saved in
+Afterwards, `cert.pem` and `key.pem` will be stored in
 `/var/shadowd/cert/` directory, which location can be changed through flag
 `-c <cert_dir>`.

-And finally what you should do it's start shadowd server, as mentioned earlier,
-shadowd is used REST API, by default listening address is `:8080`, so you can
-set specified address and port through adding argument `-l <listen>`.

 ### Start shadowd

-As mentioned earlier, shadowd uses REST API, by default listening address is
+As mentioned earlier, shadowd uses REST API, by default listening on `:8080`,
-`:8080`, but you can set specified address and port through passing argument
+but you can set specified address and port through passing argument
 `-l <listen>`:

 ```